 The primary thing to remember in light of the tank size is that most varieties of Anubias require planting in a minimum depth of 12-inches of water.

-Most aquariums are going to be deeper than this anyway, but in case you’re thinking of adding some Anubias to a frog tank, you’ll want to know this.
+Author note: Most aquariums are going to be deeper than this 12 inches anyway, but if you’re thinking of adding some Anubias to a frog tank, you’ll want to know this.